ASCS-eV/eves/EVES/drafts/EVES-004/eves-004.md

 #### 4.6 Promoting or Ensuring Adoption of EVES

 - Editors are not tasked with promoting specific EVES or ensuring their adoption.
+- The adoption of EVES is the free choice of every community member.
-- Community members and stakeholders must drive the promotion and integration of Final EVES.
+- Community members and stakeholders are solely responsible to drive the promotion and integration of Final EVES.

 #### 4.7 Maintaining Approved EVES